mapproxy/mapproxy/doc/configuration.rst

 ``sources``
 """""""""""

-A list with one or more source names.
+A list with source names.
 The sources needs to be defined in the ``sources`` configuration.
 This parameter is `required`.
 MapProxy will merge multiple sources from left (bottom) to right (top) before they are stored on disk.

 WMS and Mapserver sources also support tagged names (``wms:lyr1,lyr2``).
 See :ref:`tagged_source_names`.